 More information is available from the VA here.

 SAH Grants, also referred to as 2101(a) Grants, provide financial resources to veterans for home modifications to make their place of residence wheelchair accessible.
 This grant can be used to build a specially adapted home or to remodel a current home.
-However, unlike the HISA Grant, this assistance is available only to veterans with service-connected disabilities that include the loss, or loss of function, in at least one of their legs, the loss, or loss of function, of both arms, or in certain conditions, severe burns.
+However, unlike the HISA Grant, this assistance is available only to veterans with service-connected disabilities that include the loss, or loss of function, in at least one of their legs, the loss, or loss of function, of both arms, or blindness in both eyes plus the loss of a leg or the functioning of a leg, or in certain conditions, severe burns.

 As this grant is for service related disabilities only, most elderly veterans are not eligible.
 However, there is no time limit to apply for this grant.
 Therefore, some individuals may be eligible if they have a disability related to their military service that has become progressively worse with age and eventually has required them to use a wheelchair.

-As mentioned above, veterans must have a service related disability that resulted in the loss of, or loss of function, in at least one leg, loss of, or loss of function of both arms, or have burns that are particularly severe.
+As mentioned above, veterans must have a service related disability that resulted in the loss of, or loss of function, in at least one leg, loss of, or loss of function of both arms, or blindness in both eyes plus either the loss of one leg or the loss of functioning of one leg, or have burns that are particularly severe.
 More detailed disability requirements are available from the VA here.

-The maximum allowable limit for 2017 is $77,307.
+The maximum allowable limit for 2018 is $81,080.
 This figure is adjusted annually based on a cost of construction index.
-For veterans who will be residing in the home of a family member on a temporary basis, temporary grants are available up to $33,937.
+For veterans who will be residing in the home of a family member on a temporary basis, temporary grants, known as a Temporary Residence Adaptation (TRA) grants, are available up to $35,593.